juanklopper/JuliaCourseNotebooks/README.md

 When creating a new file, save it first, explicitely using the .jl extension.
 This will tell Atom to use the Julia interface.
 Have a look at some of the new .jl files added to this repository.

 Julia Computing ( https://www.juliacomputing.com ) releases of Julia contains the Juno interface.
-We will let you know when this release goes live.
+We will let you know when the 1.0 release goes live.